MeridianEconomics/pypsa-sapp/README.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

+# PyPSA-SAPP

+The PyPSA-SAPP model is an extension of PyPSA-Earth developed for the Southern African Power Pool (SAPP) by Meridian Economics.
+This model is open-source and is currently in the development stage for more accurate information on the SAPP.
+If you would like to collaborate, please contact Janet.cronje@meridianeconomics.co.za

+## Setup difference from PyPSA-Earth

+If your resources and data for PyPSA-Earth sit in another directory and you would like to use this folder for PyPSA-SAPP, a PYPSAEARTH_DIR can be set in you .bashrc.
+The default for this folder is set to this repository.
+If you would like to add a PYPSAEARTH_DIR in your .bashrc, an example entry can be seen below

+export PYPSAEARTH_DIR="/insert/path/to/data/"

+## Key differences from PyPSA-Earth

+Currently, this model is at an initial investigation stage.
+Default config files for the SAPP model can be found in the SAPP folder.
+The current scenarios reflect a brownfield 2030 scenario as well as a 2040 capacity expansion scenario.

 # PyPSA-Earth.
 A Flexible Python-based Open Optimisation Model to Study Energy System Futures around the World.

 <p align="left">